0cjs/8bitdev/src/tmon/PLATFORM.md

 ### NEC PC-8001 Series

-A single PC-8001 build is part of PC-8001 expansion ROM #1, [`exe/nec/pc8001/exprom1.i80`]; this runs only on the original PC-8001 and probably an 8001mkII in N-BASIC mode (but not N₈₀-BASIC as of yet).
+A single PC-8001 build is part of PC-8001 expansion ROM #1.
+(Source code:
+[`exe/nec/pc8001/exprom1.i80`]; release in the `pc8001` subdirectory of the release archive.)
+This runs only on the original PC-8001 (tested) and probably an 8001mkII in N-BASIC mode (but not N₈₀-BASIC as of yet).

 - As with all control characters, backspace prints a `␈`; as normal for